mbroz/cryptsetup/FAQ.md

   me write the section.
 Please note that by contributing to this FAQ, you accept the license described below.

-  This work is under the "Attribution-Share Alike 3.0 Unported" license, which means distribution is unlimited, you may create derived works, but attributions to original authors and this license statement must be retained and the derived work must be under the same license.
-See https://creativecommons.org/licenses/by-sa/3.0/ for more details of the license.
+  This work is licensed under a Creative Commons CC-BY-SA-4.0 "Attribution-ShareAlike 4.0 International" license which means distribution is unlimited, you may create derived works, but attributions to original authors and this license statement must be retained and the derived work must be under the same license.

-  Side note: I did text license research some time ago and I think this license is best suited for the purpose at hand and creates the least problems.
+  See https://creativecommons.org/licenses/by-sa/4.0/ for more details.

   * **1.6 Where is the project website?**